i-RIC/gui_user_manual/source/04/05/01_grid_creating_functions.rst

      - [Create grid from polygonal lines and width]
      - Creates a grid that smoothly follows a polygonal line.
    * -
-     - [Create grid from river survey data]
+     - [Create grid from cross-section data]
-     - Creates a grid from [River Survey Data].
+     - Creates a grid from [Cross-Section Data].
 In addition to transverse lines being set, division points are set on the transverse lines the river centerline and left / right bank lines.
-   * -
-     - [Create geometric shape grid]
-     - Creates a grid in a geometric shape such as sine curve by setting parameters.
    * -
      - [Create grid by dividing rectangular region]
      - Creates a rectangular grid that is evenly divided in the x and y directions.